mohitpai/journey-optimizer.en/help/using/building-journeys/journey-gs.md

 ### Timezone and profile timezone {#timezone}

-Timezone are defined at journey level.
+Timezone is defined at journey level.

 You can enter a fixed time zone or use Adobe Experience Platform profiles to define the journey time zone.